 - Retainer-ship fees

-I think the above list helps to get a sense of the term “Legal Fees.”
-All these are expenses that are of a revenue nature.
-Therefore, recording these as expenses in the same year is appropriate unless the expenses are having enduring benefit.
-This case of expense being of enduring nature is very unusual.
+The above list helps to understand the term “Legal Fees.”
+These expenses are not like capital.
+Therefore, recording them as expenses in the same year is appropriate unless the expenses have enduring benefits.
+These cases falling under the enduring nature bucket are very unusual.

 The short answer is yes.